The Best Coffee Shop in the World is in Seoul

 Things didn’t get better when I moved to Korea when most cafes were trying to be Starbucks.

-I actually stopped drinking the stuff for a decade until a friend of mine brought me to Ilya, a cafe I had passed by many times in my neighborhood.
+I actually stopped drinking it for a decade until a friend of mine brought me to Ilya, a cafe I had passed by many times in my neighborhood.

 ilya coffee seoul interior